Help us make a difference

 4. The transplant recipient's insurance is responsible for any expenses related to the living organ donor evaluation or surgery.
 Any facility other than the transplant center where the surgery was performed won't have the recipient's insurance information.
 They will demand the living organ donor's insurance information and most likely, the living donor will be billed for the treatment (and imagine if the living donor doesn't have insurance).
 There have been media stories of such things; real occurrences are much higher.

 5. There is also the issue of support.
 Despite some living organ donors' warm-fuzzy mental image of recuperating with their loved one recipient, the recovery period can be difficult - pain, bloating, fatigue, etc. No one (recipient, living donor, caregiver) should have to fake being strong for the benefit of anyone else during this period.
 Some living organ donors in this situation have also reported feeling neglected, abandoned or simply not prioritized by their mutual caregivers because they are perceived as 'healthy' while the recipient is still viewed as 'sick'.
 Living donors deserve the same consideration and attention as the recipient; they have experienced a major surgical procedure, and remain at risk for complications too.

 And let's be honest, it's easier to relax in one's own home, swaddled in one's favorite blanket and in charge of one's remote control.

 If a surgeon or transplant program's true priority is the care of the would-be recipient, they won't let something like geography stand in the way of a transplant.
 To do otherwise is putting the center's ego and profits first.
-And the last thing any living organ donor should do is put their literal lives and well-being in the hands of an organization like that.
+And the last thing any living organ donor should do is put their lives and well-being in the hands of such an organization.